marcusgreen/moodle-qbehaviour_interactiveexplain/README.md

 1. The teacher may want to manually edit the grades where the student gave a wrong answer, to give partial credit if the student used the right method or approach.
 2. The student might want to explain their thinking, so that later, when the results and feedback are revealed, they are reminded of what they were thinking at the time, and so can reflect more deeply.

-Note: 3rd party question behaviours do not work with the mobile app and there is no api at the moment to allow for that.
+Note: 3rd party question behaviours do not work with the mobile app and there is no API at the moment to allow for that.

 ### How to install